leafo/aroma/site/tutorial.md

 ### Testing Locally

 There is one more restriction Native Client puts on us.
-When testing your game locally, the page it runs on must be served by a web server.
+When testing your game locally, the page it runs in must be served by a web server.
 It can not be opened from your file system.

+*You can tell if you are trying to open a page from your file system if the address in the address bar starts with `file://`.*

-You must run a web server locally on your computer, then place all of your game resources somewhere accessible.
+You must run a web server locally on your computer, then place all of your game resources somewhere accessible by this server.

 *More information about this can be found [here](https://developers.google.com/native-client/devguide/devcycle/running#Local).*

 ## Creating a Test Game